rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS1.rst

 files larger than 2 MB.

-In subscription mode, new status is sent directly when it has has changed if the subscription parameter UpdateRateis set to 0, in other cases when the interval expires next time.
+In subscription mode, new status is sent directly when it has has changed if the subscription parameter UpdateRate is set to 0, in other cases when the interval expires next time.

 Commands